โฐ Minimum Connection Times

 ๐ข Terminal Information

 Alto Molocue Airport (AME) is a small but vital regional airstrip located in the Zambezia Province of Mozambique.
 It serves as a critical transportation link for the Alto Molocue district, a region known for its significant agricultural output, particularly in tea and coconut production.
 The airport primarily supports domestic and charter flights, providing an essential connection for local commerce, government administration, and non-governmental organization (NGO) activities in a part of the country where ground transport can be challenging.
-The facility features a basic, single-terminal building and an unpaved runway that is crucial for light aircraft operations.
+This small regional airport operates with a basic, single-terminal building at an elevation of 1,950 feet, served by a single runway that handles light aircraft operations for carriers like LAM Mozambique Airlines.

 The terminal experience at Alto Molocue is reflective of its role as a functional, rural airfield.
 The building itself is a simple structure, offering a basic sheltered waiting area for passengers.
 Amenities are minimal, and travelers should not expect the services found at larger airports, such as restaurants or extensive retail.
 The airport's layout is exceptionally straightforward, with the check-in and waiting areas leading directly to the tarmac.
 This minimalist design ensures that the process of boarding and deplaning is rapid and efficient, a necessity for the types of charter and scheduled services operated by carriers like LAM Mozambique Airlines.